mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Negotiating Support for Safe Extensions

-MLS defines a `Capabilities` struct for LeafNodes (in turn used in KeyPackages), which describes which extensions are supported by that node.
+MLS defines a `Capabilities` struct for LeafNodes (in turn used in KeyPackages), which describes which extensions are supported by the associated node.
 However, that struct (defined in Section 7.2 of {{!RFC9420}}) only has fields for a subset of the extensions possible in MLS, as reproduced below.